Clark School Graduation Reception

 Contact Jane Fines (firstname.lastname@example.org) if you have any questions.

 You are responsible for obtaining your own graduation regalia through the University Book Center.
-A graduation fair will be held March 10-12 from 10:00 am to 5:00 pm at the University Book Center.
+A graduation fair will be held during the fall semester at the University Book Center.
 The University Book Center will take orders for caps and gowns and other graduation items during the fair.
 Ph.D regalia must be ordered in advance through the University Book Center.
 Active duty U.S. military personnel are allowed to wear their dress uniform instead of regalia if they prefer.
-For comfort and safety, graduates are encouraged to wear shoes with low heels since you will be standing and walking through Xfinity to the arena floor.
+For comfort and safety, graduates are encouraged to wear shoes with low heels since you will be standing and walking on astroturf on the arena floor.
 Graduates will need regalia as noted below.

 Undergraduate Students – Bachelor of Science regalia

-Masters Students – Master of Science (gold hood colors) or Master of Engineering (orange hood colors) regalia.
+Masters Students – Master of Science (gold hood colors), Master of Professional Studies in Technology Entrepreneurship (gold hood colors) or Master of Engineering (orange hood colors) regalia.
 If you do not know which degree you are earning, please check with the graduate coordinator in your department.

 Ph.D.
 Students – Ph.D. regalia for the University of Maryland